pulumi/examples/aws-cs-lambda/README.md

 # AWS C# Lambda
-This example creates an AWS Lambda function that does a simple `.toUpper` on the string input and returns it.
+This example creates an AWS Lambda function that does a simple `.ToUpper` on the string input and returns it.

 ## Deploying the App